micmejia/bible-dump/NKJV/Habakkuk/Hab 1.md

 They are terrible and dreadful; Their judgment and their dignity proceed from themselves.

 ###### 8
 Their horses also are swifter than leopards, And more fierce than evening wolves.
-Their [^c]chargers [^d]charge ahead; Their cavalry comes from afar; They fly as the eagle _that_ hastens to eat.
+Their chargers charge ahead; Their cavalry comes from afar; They fly as the eagle _that_ hastens to eat.

 ###### 9
 "They all come for violence; Their faces are set _like_ the east wind.
 They gather captives like sand.